 What this article covers:

-How to include milestones in a new sync
+How to include milestones in your workflows

 Why the extra step?
 If you’re syncing two Asana projects, milestones will be synced with each other across projects automatically.